eirikt/default-webapp-vue-vite-vercel/README.md

 <sub>[ <code>v0.0.1</code>: [commit](https://github.com/eirikt/default-webapp-vue-vite-vercel/commit/a0acd101b4a5132dedcb94a5c8088839e1d6b48d) | [deployment](https://defaultwebapp-rly4wlysd-eirik-torskes-projects.vercel.app) ]</sub>

 ## Set up technology stack

 ### Vue
-Let us make this (static) _web page_ **dynamic**, turning it into a _web app_.
+Let us make this (static) web page **dynamic**, turning it into a "*web app*".
 Then we will manipulate the browser DOM, and the only way to do that is via the browser's ECMAScript-based DOM API.
 [Vue](https://vuejs.org) enables that, using a virtual DOM-based reactive template rendering.

-Vue is a component-oriented web framework, revolving around _Vue components_, which is a quite flexible web component standard.
+Vue is a component-oriented web framework, revolving around *Vue components*, which is a quite flexible web component standard.
-A _Vue component_ is simply said, an ECMAScript function returning a render function.
+A *Vue component* is, simply said, an ECMAScript function returning a render function.
-Render functions return virtual DOM (VDOM) nodes, possibly nested – which then become VDOM _trees_.
+Render functions return virtual DOM (VDOM) nodes, possibly nested–which then become VDOM *trees*.
-The virtual DOM is a programming concept where an ideal, or "virtual" representation of a UI is kept in memory and synced with the "real" DOM.
+The virtual DOM is a programming concept where an ideal, or "virtual" representation of the UI, is kept in memory and synced with the "real" DOM.
 The concept was pioneered by React, and has been adopted in many other frameworks with different implementations, including Vue.
-Virtual DOM is more of a pattern than a specific technology, so there is no one canonical implementation.
+Virtual DOM is more of a pattern than a specific technology, so there is no canonical implementation.
 We can illustrate the idea using a simple example:
 ```javascript
 const vnode = {